Skip to main content

 Stage 3: Coach in real time

-Then came real-time help.
-Instead of reviewing calls after the fact, platforms started giving reps live guidance during the conversation.
-When a competitor was mentioned, a talking point would appear.
-When a rep was doing too much of the talking, a nudge would show up.
+Then came real-time guidance.
+Instead of reviewing calls after the fact, platforms started giving reps live coaching during the conversation — surfacing talking points when a competitor was mentioned, nudging reps when their monologue ran too long.

 Stage 4: Act automatically